sruusk/ou-lunch/README.md

 ## Frontend

-The frontend for this project is hosted at [ouf.fi](https://ouf.fi).
+The frontend for this project is built with NuxtJS and is hosted at [ouf.fi](https://ouf.fi).

 ## Contributing